-- Your HRA balance will be available for use as long as you are eligible for coverage, including by making self-payments or electing COBRA Continuation Coverage; or - You can notify the Fund Office of your induction, in writing, in which case, your HRA balance will be frozen for the lesser of your length of service or five years.
+- Continue your coverage by making self-payments or electing COBRA Continuation Coverage, at which time your HRA balance will be available for - · You can notify the Fund Office of your induction, in writing, in which case, your HRA balance will be frozen for the lesser of your length of service or five years.
 Your HRA balance will be available upon your reinstatement of eligibility for coverage, in accordance with the rules of your Summary Plan Description.